This article on savings during retirement is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

 You will also need to invest in yourself, which can take many forms.
 Getting a college degree doesn’t hurt; even though it may not be the meal ticket it was ten to twenty years ago.
 With that said, going to college certainly isn’t for everyone.
 To be competitive, however, some level of education after high school will be required.
 Perhaps it’s an associate’s degree from the local community college and then continuing on for a bachelor’s degree.
 Maybe it’s a certificate program for a specific industry.
 Other students might consider going to trade school.
 The good news is that these jobs (electrical, plumbing, HVAC, etc.) typically pay decent wages and won’t get outsourced to India.

 Financing a college education today can be a big challenge.
-According to the College Board, the average tuition, room, and board at a private, nonprofit, four year school for 2014-2015 was $42,419.
-The cost of a public, four year out-of-state school was $32,762.¹ Either way, these are very big numbers.
+According to the College Board, the average tuition at a private, nonprofit, four year school for 2022-2023 was $39,400.
+Note, this does not even include room and board.
+Either way, these are very big numbers.
 And that is for one child!
 Keep in mind these are also national averages.
 It’s very easy to see prices far in excess of these at private schools in New England.
 Additionally, many recent college graduates have had difficulty finding suitable employment that would reflect having a college degree.
 We’ve all heard stories of college graduates living in their parents’ basement and working part-time as a barista at Starbucks.
 No need to have a four year college degree to do that.
 One reason for this is the continued impact of the Great Recession of 2008-2009.
 This has caused businesses to be very slow to hire.
 When they do hire, they are generally looking for some work experience.
 The sharing economy (Uber, Task Rabbit, etc.) has also changed the demand for full-time labor.
 It looks like a number of folks are free agents now.
 Getting part-time gigs may be the norm for many.
 This means high school students need to pick their college major wisely.
 It is estimated that 80% of college students change their major at least once.² That’s fine.
 You will just need to be careful about the classes you’re taking.
 If you end up changing majors, you want to get as much credit as possible for the classes you took.
 You don’t want to end up like Bluto in the movie Animal House and be saying, “Seven years of college down the drain!”

 Investing in a college education used to be a very good investment.
 Invest upfront when you are young and achieve a lifetime of higher earnings.
 Today students and parents need to be much more cautious about how they invest in higher education.